mziccard/aurixtracing/README.md

 The tracing program accepts the following options:

--   `–buffer-address, -a`: allows to manually specify the address of the trace buffer
+-   `--buffer-address, -a`: allows to manually specify the address of the trace buffer

--   `–polling-period, -p`: allows to set the polling period, in microseconds
+-   `--polling-period, -p`: allows to set the polling period, in microseconds

--   `–output, -o`: allows to set a prefix (`<prefix>`) for the trace files that will be called `<prefix>X.txt`
+-   `--output, -o`: allows to set a prefix (`<prefix>`) for the trace files that will be called `<prefix>X.txt`

--   `–singlecore, -c`: enables tracing only for the master core
+-   `--singlecore, -c`: enables tracing only for the master core